Most of us have been there at one time or another. You’ve paid your bills and realize you have no money left until your next payday.

 - Use apps that help you find prescription discounts, like GoodRx.

 Increase your income

-Once you’ve reduced your expenses as much as possible, think about increasing your income to cover this budgeting shortfall.
+Once you’ve reduced your expenses as much as possible, consider increasing your income to cover this budget shortfall.

 - Volunteer to work overtime/pick up hours at work

 - Look for a flexible side hustle with Lyft, Uber, Ubereats, InstaCart, or Doordash.